What area measures

 4. Heron with invalid sides.
 If a + b ≤ c (triangle inequality fails), the three sides can't form a triangle and Heron gives NaN or a negative under the root.

-5. Assuming the trapezoid height is the slant side.
+5. Trapezoid height as slant side.
 The height is the perpendicular distance between the two parallel sides, not a slant side.

-Square your units, use perpendicular height, mind π vs 2π, validate triangle inequality, and always use perpendicular distance.
+Square your units, use perpendicular height, mind π vs 2π, check angle units for sectors, and validate inputs before plugging in.

 Frequently Asked Questions